pgte/simple-redis-safe-work-queue/README.md

 * `emit('work done', payload)`: when a worker finishes a piece of work
 * `emit('repush', payload)`: when a work unit is being repushed after failure
 * `emit('max retries', lastError, payload)`: when the maximum retries has been reached

+# Requirements

+Redis 2.6 or greater, with Lua scripting enabled.

 # Testing